fresheneesz/bitcoinThroughputAnalysis/README.md

 *See the "Ongoing Transaction Download & Upload" section for how 88 connections was calculated for the 10th percentile user.*

-Most of the bottom 10% that don't fall within these goals can be assumed to use SPV.
+These goals split our users into 3 types.
+The "10th percentile users" represent 10% of the users with the most machine resources.
+The "90th percentile users" represent 80% of the users (from the 10th percentile to the 90th).
+The bottom 10% that don't fall within these goals can be assumed to use SPV.
 An SPV node can give its user almost as much security as a full node (except in important exceptional cases), even tho it doesn't help the rest of the network.

 # SPV Nodes